b4ckspace/light.js/api.md

 ### get_devicestatus `roomname, devicename` -> `color`
 get the color of a device. note:
-> if you want to query a room that you currently dont't have controll, don't forget to call **sync_all**
+> if you want to query a room that you currently dont't have control, don't forget to call **sync_all**

 ## change functions